jasonbrianhall/rubikscube/README.md

 ## Acknowledgments

+- Rubik's cube solving algorithm adapted from [cube-solver](https://github.com/tcbegley/cube-solver) by Tom Begley (Copyright (c) 2020 Tom Begley)
-This project was created as a demonstration of 3D graphics programming with Python and OpenGL, combining interactive graphics with a classic puzzle game.
+- This project was created as a demonstration of 3D graphics programming with Python and OpenGL, combining interactive graphics with a classic puzzle game.